mit-cml/appinventor-summit/call-for-workshops.md

 We will consider proposals for "half" day and "full" day workshops.
 Half day workshops will be 3 hours in length while full day workshops will be 5 hours in length.

-Proposals should be submitted via EasyChair.
+Proposals should be submitted via [EasyChair](https://easychair.org/conferences/?conf=appinv2019).
 Proposers must indicate the suggested length of a workshop.
 The organizing committee will attempt to accomodate the desired lengths where possible depending on the number and desired length of submissions accepted by the program committee.

-Submissions must be submitted to EasyChair by 11:59 PM EDT, April 5th 2019.
-Notifications will be sent by April 26th.
+Submissions must be submitted to [EasyChair](https://easychair.org/conferences/?conf=appinv2019) by 11:59 PM EDT, April 26th 2019.
+Notifications will be sent by May 10th.